CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Review

-In this exercise you have completed:
+In this exercise, you have completed the following tasks:

-- Create an Azure AI Search resource
+- Created an *Azure AI Search* resource
-- Create an AI Services resource
+- Created an *AI Services* resource
-- Create a storage account
+- Created a *storage account*
-- Upload Documents to Azure Storage
+- Uploaded documents to *Azure Storage*
-- Index the documents
+- Indexed the documents
-- Query the index
+- Queried the index
-- Review the knowledge store
+- Reviewed the *knowledge store*

 ## You have successfully completed this lab.